bettercallazamat/js-retro-shooter/README.md

 - Game scene with player and enemy spaceships
 - Animations on player and enemies death
 - Scoring system
-- Game Over scene with form for saving scores
+- Game Over scene with a form for saving scores
 - API implementation of Leaderboard
 - Retro style of SEGA games